deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 By writing computations as code, they become data that can be formally manipulated and analyzed (Abelson et al., 241996).
 Programming languages thus become programs which take code as input and return code as output.

+It seems that our cognition exhibits the same property.
+Our thoughts can manipulate and analyze other thoughts.
+Systems of thought can scrutinize other systems of thought.

 Compositionality